holochain/holochain-client-python/README.md

 # Holochain Client - Python

 > [!WARNING]
-> :warning: This package is under development, it is not a complete Holochain client and is not fully tested! :warning:
+> :radioactive: This package is under development, it is not a complete Holochain client and is not fully tested! :radioactive:

 ### Set up a development environment